-Ann M. Veneman co-chairs BPC’s Prevention Initiative.
+Ann M. Veneman co-chairs BPC’s Prevention Initiative and the Supplemental Nutrition Assistance Program Task Force, and is a member of its Future of Health Care Initiative.
 She served as the secretary of the Department of Agriculture (USDA) from 2001 to 2005.
 Most recently, Veneman served as the executive director of the United Nations Children’s Fund from 2005 to 2010.

 From 1986 to 1993, she served in various positions in the USDA, and as secretary of the California Department of Food and Agriculture from 1995 to 1999.